MelSumner/ember-a11y-roadmap/linting-and-testing/approach.md

 # Linting & Testing

 To help provide developers with a better well-lit path to successfully build accessible Ember applications, we intend to take a multi-faceted approach.

-One of the facets of this approach is better lint messaging.
+- continue to improve and support accessibility testing
+- improve linting tools
+- improve IDE tools

 ## Improving what exists